ShrimpFather7/Koster-Deep-Learning-Ecology/chapter3/README.md

-# Chapter 2: Annotations to GBIF data

-This chapter contains the R script and data used for assigning depth values to annotations made by running a YOLOv8 model on footage through [SUBSIM Notebook "Evaluate machine learning models"](https://github.com/ocean-data-factory-sweden/kso/blob/dev/notebooks/classify/Upload_subjects_to_Zooniverse.ipynb "Evaluate models (GitHub)").
-Afterward it collects average and max count of annotations per class per depth and reformats data according to [Darwin Core terminology](https://dwc.tdwg.org/list/ "Darwin Core List of Terms") for publication to [The Global Biodiversity Information Facility](https://www.gbif.org/ "GBIF.org").
+# Chapter 3: Depth exploration and temp assignments

+This chapter contains the R script and data used for exploration of depth ranges of investigated taxa from output data from [Chapter 2](https://github.com/ShrimpFather7/Koster_Deep-Learning_Ecology/tree/main/chapter2 "Chapter 2 – Annotations to GBIF data") and comparing them to a GBIF occurrence download.
+Afterwards, occurrences can be intersected with temperature values from [Bio-ORACLE](https://doi.org/10.1111/geb.13813 "Bio-ORACLE v3.0 original publication") and filtered to estimate median temperature and temperature ranges of investigated taxa.

 ## **Citation**
 Please use the following citation for use of any data or code provided in this repository:
 - Zenodo blablabla Nilsson 2025

+Example dataset is taken from [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment").
+For any use of this data, please use the following citation:
+- Nilsson CL, Anton V, Burman E, Germishuys J, Obst M. (2025).
+Koster historical biodiversity assessment.
+Version 1.7.
+Wildlife.ai.
+Occurrence dataset. https://ipt.gbif.org.nz/resource?r=koster_historical_assessment&v=1.7 https://doi.org/10.15468/rzhmef.

-Originally used for data processing in:
+This script was originally used for data processing in:
 - Nilsson et al. 2025

 ## **Contents**
-- `Annotations_to_GBIF.R` – R-script that assigns depth values to annotations, collects annotation stats per depth, and formats data for GBIF publication.
-- `chp_2_annotations_transect_1.zip` .zip file containing example raw annotations data from YOLOv8 application to footage using SUBSIM.
-- `chp_2_depth_df.csv` – A .csv-file including the depth values, corresponding frame numbers, and name of the files from which each frame was taken.
+- `Depth_comparison_and_temp_assignments.R` – R-script that extracts depth ranges from investigated taxa in the original dataset and a GBIF occurrence download, and assigns investigated taxa with a median temperature based on Bio-ORACLE data and GBIF occurrence data.
+- `koster_historical_biodiversity_assessment_occurrence.txt` – Tab-separated .txt file with Darwin Core formatted abundance data sorted by taxon and depth, utilized in data analyses by Nilsson et al. (2025).
+- `chp_3_GBIF_Swedata.csv` – The same .csv-file with [GBIF occurrences](https://doi.org/10.15468/dl.rcne77 "GBIF Occurrence download (Sweden)") utilized by Nilsson et al. (2025) for comparison of their modeled results with depth distributions of the same species they investigated throughout Sweden.
 [See note 1](#note-1)
+- `chp_3_GBIF_Globaldata.csv` – The same .csv-file with [GBIF occurrences](https://doi.org/10.15468/dl.azec6t "GBIF Occurrence download (Global)") utilized by Nilsson et al. (2025) for intersection of temperatures to worldwide occurrences between the years 2000-2019 of the same species they investigated.
+[See note 1](#note-1)
+- `chp_3_publication_temp_occurrences.csv` – The .csv-file utilized by Nilsson et al. (2025) with GBIF occurrences intersected with Bio-ORACLE temperature values, filtered according to criteria in `Depth_comparison_and_temp_assignments.R`.[See note 2](#note-2)

 ## **Dependencies**
-- zoo
 - dplyr
+- terra
+- raster
-- tidyr
+- biooracler
-- ggplot2
+- geosphere

 ## **How to Use**
-1. Load the script into R.
+1. Load the script into RStudio.
-2. Follow instructions until the desired level of data is achieved, i.e:
+2. Follow instructions to:
-    - Expanded raw data containing the number of annotations (including absences) of each class per frame).
-    - Summarized data of max/mean number of annotations of each class per depth unit, using Darwin Core terminology formatted for GBIF publication.
-4. When applying Darwin Core terminology, make sure to check the [term list](https://dwc.tdwg.org/list/ "Darwin Core List of Terms") and use the correct format for values (examples provided in code).
+    - Extract depth ranges of taxa from data formatted as [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment") and from a GBIF occurrence download.
+    - Assign temperature values to GBIF occurrences and filter to estimate taxa's temperature ranges.
+    - Do both of the above :)

 ## **Output**
-- `rawdata.csv` – Expanded raw data containing the number of annotations (including absences) of each class per frame).
-- `test_gbif.csv` – Summarized data of max/mean number of annotations of each class per depth unit, using Darwin Core terminology formatted.
-This data will be formatted in the same way as [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment") data which is used in chapters 3-4 (but in tab-separated .txt format).
+- `my_depth_ranges.csv` – Depth ranges of investigated taxa from data formatted as [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment").
+- `gbif_depth_ranges.csv` – Depth ranges of investigated taxa from a GBIF occurrence download.
+- `intersected_temps.csv` – GBIF occurrences intersected with temperature values from Bio-ORACLE.
+- `filtered_temps.csv` – Filtered occurrences intersected with temperature (equivalent to `chp_3_publication_temp_occurrences.csv`)
+- `central_ranges.csv` – Central 68% of temperature values and median temperatures assigned to all investigated taxa (from `filtered_temps.csv`).

 ## **Contact**
 Questions, bugs, and suggestions can be submitted via email to christian.nilsson7@outlook.com.